Reading at Randwick

 Time

+Always hard to find, but that 10 minutes will be so enjoyable that it will be worth it.
 Find somewhere quiet without any distractions (mobile phones away) Cuddle up together knowing that for 10 minutes they have your full attention.

 Child Choice

-Sharing books they have chosen shows you care what they think and that their opinion matters.
+Sharing books, they have chosen shows you care what they think and that their opinion matters.
 Even a choice between 3 books makes them feel responsible and means they are more likely to engage with the book.

 Cuddle Up